eyherabh/genetic_map_comparisons/ARTICLE_EyherabideHG_2020_On_the_genetic_maps_distributed_with__SHAPEIT4_and_EAGLE2.md

-# Comparison of the genetic maps distributed with SHAPEIT4 and EAGLE2
+# On the genetic maps distributed with SHAPEIT4 and EAGLE2

 Ph.D.
 Hugo Gabriel Eyherabide